Our Goals & Achievements

 Ensure that all of our members feel they have a place in our union, including those who don’t work at a desk and those who telework (across the state and the country)

-Honor all voices, recognizing that our membership holds a wide variety of ideologies, and uphold the right for everyone to safely engage in open discussion of important issues
+Honor all voices, recognizing that our membership holds a wide variety of ideologies, and uphold the right for everyone to honorably engage in open discussion of important issues